valentin2105/Kubernetes-Saltstack/README.md

 ## III - Good to know

 - Kubernetes-master H/A will be available soon (need some tests).
+- It work and created to work on Debian / Ubuntu distribution.
+(PR welcome for Fedora/RedHat support).
 - You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `salt '*' state.highstate`.
+- This configuration use ECDSA certificates (you can switch to `rsa` if needed).
+- This configuration use Calico as CNI-Provider and Policy-Controller.